INSUBCONTINENT EXCLUSIVE:

 Putin was stated to be infuriated in 2011 when the United States voiced support for protesters around Russia who alleged election rigging

-The Biden administration authorities declined any comparison between Russias supposed efforts to modern U.S
+The Biden administration authorities declined any comparison between Russias supposed efforts to modern United States practices such as

 It has to do with democratic governance and attempting to help our other democracies reinforce democratic governance